ishkamiel/gameProject/README.md

 ===========

 This is very much a personal project motivated, not by the destination, but by the journey.
-In othe words, it is unlikely this will ever result in a game, but there might be some insights to gain (that is, at least for me).
+In other words, it is unlikely this will ever result in a game, but there might be some insights to gain (that is, at least for me).

 Licensing
 ---------

-Eventhough this is a public repository I have elected to ommit any explicit licensing, as such default copyright laws apply (as per the [Github licensing article](https://help.github.com/articles/open-source-licensing/)).
+Even though this is a public repository I have elected to ommit any explicit licensing, as such default copyright laws apply (as per the [Github licensing article](https://help.github.com/articles/open-source-licensing/)).
 If this project reaches some kind of maturity, or some code proves to be reusable elsewhere, I will revisit this issue.
 (Also would need to look at licensing of CMake FindStuff code I have reused, and possibly others.
-Any such cases should already be clearly annoted or else evidently be imported as external libraries.)
+Any such cases should already be clearly annotated or else evidently be imported as external libraries.)

 Goals